coredns/coredns/plugin/loop/README.md

 The *loop* plugin will send a random query to ourselves and will then keep track of how many times we see it.
 If we see it more than twice, we assume CoreDNS is looping and we halt the process.

-The plugin will try to send queries for up to 30 seconds, with a 2 second delay between each try.
+The plugin will try to send the query for up to 30 seconds.
 This is done to give CoreDNS enough time to start up.
 Once a query has been successfully sent *loop* disables itself to prevent a query of death.

 The query send is `<random number>.<random number>.zone` with type set to HINFO.